 - Social Justice Issues in Thailand and Southeast Asia: This course examines issues around social justice issues in Thailand and Southeast Asia, with a special focus on gender issues, including the cultural and socio-historical context as well as contemporary issues and problems.
 Both cultural and legal issues around human trafficking will be examined, and the broader context of social justice issues from both individual and national perspectives.
 Special emphasis will be on contemporary efforts at achieving social justice in Thailand and Southeast Asia, both with NGOs and organizations.

-Following the semester of study at Payap University, students will participate in a 6 week internship.
+Following the semester of study at Payap University, students will participate in an internship.
 This internship will bring together their classroom based studies with intercultural understanding to further focus on a specific area of interest to the student.
 Students may choose to continue their focus on Environmental Studies or Social Justice during the internship.

 Experiential learning is integrated into the semester.
 Weekly there will be one-day studies to NGOs, villages, schools and other organizations to focus on the topics of each track.
 These will include discussions, hiking in the forests, meeting with activists and other activities.
 Every semester also includes three extended studies (one week) where students will travel as a group but focus on each track individually: